PrefectHQ/prefect/docs/ui/overview.md

 There are two ways to access the UI:

-- The [Prefect UI](#using-the-orion-ui) gives you insight into the flows running with any local Prefect API server instance.
+- [Prefect Cloud](/ui/cloud/) is a hosted service that gives you observability over your flows, flow runs, and deployments, plus the ability to configure personal accounts, workspaces, and collaborators.
-- [Prefect Cloud](/ui/cloud/) is a hosted service that provides all the capabilities of the Prefect API server and orchestration engine, plus personal accounts, workspaces, and collaborators.
+- The [Prefect Orion UI](#using-the-orion-ui) is also available as an open source, locally hosted orchestration engine, API server, and UI, giving you insight into the flows running with any local Prefect Orion instance.

-The UI displays many useful insights about your flow runs, including:
+The Prefect UI displays many useful insights about your flow runs, including:

 - Flow run summaries
 - Deployed flow details